brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

    - ***Domain-Ingress-Win10x11.reg***: Protects domain shares, likely by configuring security settings or access permissions to ensure secure access to shared resources.
    - ***ITSM-Templates.deskthemepack***: Configures the desktop theme, likely including settings for desktop background, window colors, and sounds to maintain a consistent visual experience.

-3. **NewDNSRegistering.vbs**: Located within the directory `C:\ITSM-Templates\PostIngress\` are various scripts aimed at facilitating post-ingress configurations for workstations within the COMPANY Active Directory (AD) Forest structure.
+4. **NewDNSRegistering.vbs**: Located within the directory `C:\ITSM-Templates\PostIngress\` are various scripts aimed at facilitating post-ingress configurations for workstations within the COMPANY Active Directory (AD) Forest structure.
 This particular script registers the new DNS data for the workstation.
-To execute, right-click on the script and choose `"Run with command prompt`.
+To execute, right-click on the script and choose `Run with command prompt`.
 Upon execution, the script will register the new workstation data in the DNS Servers of the COMPANY AD Forest structure.

-4. **ProfileImprinting.vbs**: Located in the directory C:\ITSM-Templates\PostIngress\, this script facilitates the registration of a user's profile on the workstation.
-To execute, right-click on the script and select "Run with command prompt."
+5. **ProfileImprinting.vbs**: Located in the directory `C:\ITSM-Templates\PostIngress\`, this script facilitates the registration of a user's profile on the workstation.
+To execute, right-click on the script and select `Run with command prompt`.
 After the user has logged on three times, the script will imprint the user's domain profile on the workstation, enabling them to use the workstation outside COMPANY's network environment.

-5. **NEXT COMING SOON**: Our continuous improvement process means new scripts will be added to address evolving ITSM needs, offering more innovative and efficient tools to enhance IT service delivery.
+6. **NEXT COMING SOON**: Our continuous improvement process means new scripts will be added to address evolving ITSM needs, offering more innovative and efficient tools to enhance IT service delivery.

 ## List of Scripts in the ScriptsAdditionalSupport Folder: